 Nursery admissions are organised through the school.
 Please contact the school office for an application form or complete the standard RBK Nursery application form and return it to the school office.

-Emily Newton, Headteacher, and Alice Govan, Assistant Headteacher, are the designated safeguarding leads for the school.
-Denise Ramkissoon, Nurture Lead, is their deputy.
+Emily Newton, Headteacher, Alice Govan, Assistant Headteacher, and Denise Ramkissoon, Nurture Lead, are the designated safeguarding leads for the school.

 The school has a consistent behaviour policy which runs through the school.
 It is based on children making good choices and taking responsibility for their actions.
 Children work hard to earn a "green card" which is awarded by staff to celebrate their achievements and positive contributions to the school community.

 In October 2011, Ofsted rated behaviour in the school as "good" and noted in their inspection visit:

 Pupils behave well throughout the school and they are enthusiastic learners.